-August is Black Business Month: How to Support Local Black Businesses
+Black Business Month: 3 Ways Support Local Black Businesses

 0

-National Black Business Month also addresses the various systemic programs that create fewer economic opportunities for black Americans.
-For years black-owned businesses have lagged behind their counterparts.
+National Black Business Month also addresses the various systemic programs that create fewer economic opportunities for Black Americans.
+For years Black-owned businesses have lagged behind their counterparts.
 Blacks often face challenges that others don’t when it comes to receiving loans, partnerships, and sometimes even permits for their businesses.
 There has been an uptick in revenue for Black businesses since the Black Lives Matter movement of 2020 but we still have a long way to go.
-According to the U.S. Census Bureau, only about 2 million of the over 30 million small businesses in the United States are owned by African-Americans.
+According to the Small Business Administration, only about 3.5 million of the over 33 million small businesses in the United States are owned by African-Americans.

 An "OPEN" sign on the front door of a local business (August is Black Business Month: 3 Ways to Support Black Businesses Sharonda Stewart Contributor Miami Mom Collective)